directus-labs/guest-authoring/directus-studio/index.md

 > Following all the above listed steps, you will have three collections by now.
 The collection for the ticket_submission, agents, and ticket message.
 All linked together.

-## Implementing the communication flow

-This section highlight the communication flow of your support ticket system between customers and support agents:

-**For Customers:**
+## How It Works

+### For Customers

-- Customers submit tickets through a Directus form, detailing their issue or inquiry.
+- Customers submit tickets by creating a new item in the Support Tickets collection, detailing their issue or inquiry.
 - They can view the status of their submitted tickets.
-- Access to a direct message with the support agent handling their case.
+- They can also access a direct message with the support agent handling their case.

-**For Support Agents:**
+### For Support Agents

 - Agents can view incoming tickets assigned to them.
-- They update ticket statuses (e.g., from Open to In Progress to Resolved) and communicate directly with customers through the ticket's messaging system.
+- They update ticket statuses (e.g., from Open to In Progress or Resolved) and communicate directly with customers through the ticket's messaging system.

-**For Admin:**
+### For Admins

-- Admin can view incoming tickets and assign the ticket to an available agent (sales, support) to act on them.
+- Admins can view incoming tickets and assign the ticket to an available agent (sales, support) to act on them.
-- Admin can update ticket statuses (e.g., from Open to In Progress to Resolved) and communicate directly with customers through the ticket's messaging system.
+- Admins can update ticket statuses and communicate directly with customers through the ticket's messaging system.

 ## Configuring Roles and Permissions